cosmos/cosmos-sdk/docs/architecture/adr-044-protobuf-updates-guidelines.md

 ## Further Discussions

-This ADR is still in the DRAFT stage, and the "Bumping Protobuf Package Version" will be filled in once we make a decision on how to correctly bump Protobuf package versions.
+This ADR is still in the DRAFT stage, and the "Incrementing Protobuf Package Version" will be filled in once we make a decision on how to correctly do it.

 ## Test Cases [optional]